erroronline1/caro/readme.md

 ![sample purchase menu](assets/purchase%20menu.png)

 ### Vendor and product management
 Order operations rely on a vendor and product database.
 Also this is related to incorporation and sample checks of products, document and certification handling.
-Defined authorized users have permission to manage these categories, add and edit vendors and products, import pricelists and define filters, or disable vendors and products.
+Defined authorized users have permission to manage these categories, add and edit vendors and products, import pricelists and define filters or disable vendors and products.
 Importing pricelists with filtering makes use of the [CSV processor](#csv-processor).

 Disabled products are not accessible through the order module.
 Products can be deleted as long as they are not marked as protected.
 Vendors are not deleteable.